wajih8/calculator-for-friend/README.md

 ## Additional Notes
 - Feel free to customize the layout and functionality of the calculator app according to your preferences or specific requirements.
-- You can explore additional features such as memory functions, scientific calculations, or theme customization to enhance the app's capabilities.